-Near the end of Henry IV's life, his son Heinrich V (who was married to Matilda of England) rebelled against him, wanting to get along better with the Pope.
-Heinrich IV was forced to abdicate (give up being king) and let his son take over.
-In 1106, right after that, Heinrich IV died.
+Near the end of Henry IV's life, his son Henry V rebelled against him, wanting to get along better with the Pope.
+Henry IV was forced to abdicate (give up being king) and let his son take over.
+In 1106, right after that, Henry IV died.

-Although Heinrich V lost important battles to King Boleslaw of Poland in 1109, he soon gained strength.
-Heinrich V turned out to want to appoint bishops just as much as his father had.
+Henry V lost some important battles to King Boleslaw of Poland in 1109, but he soon gained strength.
+Henry V turned out to want to appoint bishops just as much as his father and grandmother had.
 He began right away to appoint whatever bishops he wanted.
 Of course the Popes objected.
-In 1111 Heinrich V actually marched into Italy and took the Pope prisoner, and only let him go when the Pope promised to let Heinrich do whatever he wanted.
-In 1112 the Pope went back on his promise, and then in 1118 a new Pope excommunicated Heinrich V. Finally in 1122 they reached a compromise called the Concordat of Worms (there is a city in Germany called Worms).
-Heinrich V never had any sons, so when he died in 1125 the German nobles elected a new emperor, Lothair II, from a different family.
+In 1111 Henry V actually marched into Italy and took the Pope prisoner, and only let him go when the Pope promised to let Henry do whatever he wanted.
+In 1112 the Pope went back on his promise, and then in 1118 after Matilda of Canossa died) a new Pope excommunicated Henry V. Henry sent his teenage wife Matilda, the daughter of Henry I of England, to rule Italy for him, but mostly Italy's cities became independent.
+Finally in 1122 the Pope and Henry reached a compromise called the Concordat of Worms (there is a city in Germany called Worms).
+Henry V and Matilda never had any children, so when Henry died in 1125 the German nobles elected a new emperor, Lothair II, from a different family.
+Matilda (now 23) went home to rule England.

 Lothair II carried on the Concordat of Worms, and campaigned in Italy like other German kings, in cooperation with the Byzantine Emperor John Comnenus.
 But Lothair II's position was stronger, because Poland was divided into many little kingdoms and couldn't fight him anymore.
 So Lothair III also fought wars to expand Germany and made Poland and Denmark agree to do whatever Germany said.